species

 Predatory Aggression/Prey Drive

 This is actually a fun behavior to work with.
 Dogs with a high prey drive are energetic and great to train.
 Most people who have a dog with a high prey drive call us and say, “My dog chases my cat all the time.”
 That is prey drive.
 The cat runs, and the dog has no idea why, but every part of its being says, “Chase it!”.
 This behavior becomes a problem when your dog starts to kill animals or chase kids and people.
+As discussed earlier this is a drive that must be met to make the dog feel fulfilled and happy.

 Remember, dogs are bred to do a job.
 In our world now, we rarely see dogs doing the job they were created for.
 Your dog will find a way to meet their needs if you do not.
 If your dog shows signs of predatory aggression, give us a call.